 Let’s look at an example in the water industry.
-My team is working with a number of major water suppliers at the moment, stock profiling to see what they have, what they need and what they don’t need.
+My team work with a number of major water suppliers, stock profiling to see what they have, what they need and what they don’t need.
 By having the correct equipment in-house it’s possible to ensure any maintenance is carried out in a timely and effective manner.
 For unplanned or reactive maintenance, customers can make use of RS’s 24-hour delivery for parts they don’t hold on site.

 3) Rationalise products

 Wherever possible, utility firms should work with their suppliers to rationalise the products and tools they use.
 It’s not unknown for several engineers working across various sites to have a number of different brands of power drill or spanner sets, which are at different price points but do exactly the same job.

 "Utility firms should work with suppliers to rationalise the products and tools they use"Damian Wynne, Industry Sector Manager, RS Components

 By rationalising these with your supplier, you can agree a set of products required and allow these to be ordered as and when needed, also putting controls on the products that can be purchased by the end users.
 It may not seem significant, but by going through this process across your entire indirect procurement spend there are significant savings to be made, which can be passed on to customers or reinvested in infrastructure.